kat-ushka/devops-with-kubernetes-course/Exercise 1.12/README.md

 ```

-# How to perform required flow
+## How to perform required flow

 Docker images can be found here:
 - docker pull katushka/to-do-project:0.6

 To perform exercise flow I did next steps:

-1. Opened shell and moved to this folder.
+1. Opened shell and moved to the project folder.
-2. Created docker images by running docker-compose with script:
+2. Checkout tag `Exercise_1.12`:
     ```shell
+    git fetch --all --tags
+    git checkout tags/Exercise_1.12
+    ```
+3. Moved to the exercise folder:
+    ```shell
+    cd Exercise\ 1.12
+    ```
+4. Created docker images by running docker-compose with script:
+    ```shell
     docker-compose build
     ```
-3. Pushed docker images to Docker Hub with scripts:
+5. Pushed docker images to Docker Hub with scripts:
     ```shell
     docker image push katushka/to-do-project:0.6
     ```
-4. Created a directory for volume with script:
+6. Created a directory for volume with script:
     ```shell
     docker exec k3d-k3s-default-agent-0 mkdir -p /tmp/kube/images
     ```
-5. Applied configs with script:
+7. Applied configs with script:
     ```shell
     kubectl apply -f manifests/
     ```
-6. After the pod was initialized opened http://localhost:8081/to-do to see the image.
+8. After the pod was initialized opened http://localhost:8081/to-do to see the image.